Have you ever wondered what it's like to have a Bat as a friend? No, not a bat

 By the time Michael shuffled into his apartment, flicked on the light, shut the door behind him and turned around, he noticed something was off about his space.

-Like a black and purple gargoyle exploding into flailing limbs.
+Like a black, purple and gold gargoyle exploding into flailing limbs.

 "You should have seen your face!"

 She eventually wheezes out, getting to her feet.
 Unamused, setting his belongings down, Michael shook his head and crossed to the kitchen.

 "To what do I owe the pleasure of this break in, Steph?"

 Tailing him, and sliding the lenses of the cowl up and away, to her preferred open eye state, she leant against the bench behind him, as he hunted through the refrigerator for… something? a reason to not have to look at the cowl wearing intruder, maybe?